Resources for Health & Wholeness

-UCC Health and Human Service (HHS) Sunday is January, 26, 2014.
+UCC Health and Human Service (HHS) Sunday is January, 27, 2019.

 Council for Health and Human Service Ministries

 (CHHSM) is a non-profit association of more than 350 UCC-related ministries and programs engaged in primary and acute health care; services to persons with disabilities; children, youth and families; and the aging (continuing care and retirement housing).
 CHHSM offers a variety of services and products to enhance the ministries of its members and their relationships within the UCC.

 Our faith teaches us that all people are created in the image of God.
 We are called to embody a philosophy of inclusion and interdependence and work together to remove or overcome barriers to welcoming and including all people in the work and witness of the United Church of Christ and in the wider world.

 UCC Disabilities Ministries is an affiliated organization of the UCC which supports people with all kinds of disabilities, for full participation and inclusion in Christ’s Church.
 UCCDM calls upon the whole church to recognize and receive the gifts persons with disabilities and provides resources for persons with disabilities, their families, and local congregations.

 UCC Wellness Ministries (formerly the UCC Faith Community Nurse Network)

 The UCC Wellness Ministries aims to promote wellness ministries in congregations and communities; it promotes the visible presence and voice of faith community nurses in the United Church of Christ.

 UCAN works with the various settings of the church and society on HIV education and prevention, treatment and care, engages in various forms of advocacy, including public policy, works cooperatively with the United Church of Christ HIV and AIDS Network (UCAN), the area offices of Global Ministries, and with ecumenically and interfaith organizations on HIV and AIDS concerns.